Federated Domain Generalization: A Survey: Methodologies: A Survey

 \paragraph{Gradient Optimization} Gradient optimization in FL refers to the process of optimizing the model parameters by leveraging the gradients computed on local participant data.
 Gradient optimization plays a crucial role in FDG by enabling efficient parameter updates across decentralized domains, ensuring convergence to an optimal global model while considering the variations in data distributions and network architectures, thereby enhancing the model's generalization capability and performance across different domains and scenarios.

-Federated voting aims to fine-tune the global model in federated learning without using the ground labels of the target domain samples, thus improving the effectiveness of feature distribution matching \cite{sun2023feature}.
-In the global mutual optimization \cite{li2021fedh2l}, each domain undergoes model distillation to learn from its peers, effectively mitigating any potential negative impacts of domain-specific gradient updates on the overall global model.
-To enhance the robustness of the global feature encoder across clients, a domain critic \cite{chen2022learning} is introduced to regularize the feature representations learned by both the local and global feature encoders, utilizing the Wasserstein critic as the chosen distance metric due to its gradient superiority.
-Tian \textit{et al.} \cite{tian2021privacy} proposed to improve the gradient aggregation process on the centralized server side with a novel gradient alignment loss, expecting that the trained model can be better generalized to the unseen but related domains.
-Zeng \textit{et al.} \cite{zeng2022gradient} developed the Gradient Matching Federated (GM-Fed) fine-tuning method, which updates pre-trained local federated models using the One-Common-Source Adversarial Domain Adaptation (OCS-ADA) strategy, minimizing the gradient matching loss between sites to drive the optimization direction towards specific local minima.
-Wu \textit{et al.} \cite{wu2021collaborative} introduced a prediction agreement mechanism to overcome local disparities towards central model aggregation for achieving better-decentralized domain generalization.
+Federated voting aimed to fine-tune the global model in FL without using the ground labels of the target domain samples, thus improving the effectiveness of feature distribution matching \cite{sun2023feature}.
+In the global mutual optimization \cite{li2021fedh2l}, each domain \hlyellow{underwent} model distillation to learn from its peers, effectively mitigating any potential negative impacts of domain-specific gradient updates on the overall global model.
+To enhance the robustness of the global feature encoder across clients, a domain critic \cite{chen2022learning} was introduced to regularize the feature representations learned by both the local and global feature encoders, utilizing the Wasserstein critic as the chosen distance metric due to its gradient superiority.
+Tian \textit{et al.} \cite{tian2021privacy} introduced an innovative gradient alignment loss to enhance the gradient aggregation process on centralized servers, aiming to bolster the model's generalization to novel yet related domains.
+Zeng \textit{et al.} \cite{zeng2022gradient} developed the Gradient Matching Federated fine-tuning method, which updates pre-trained local federated models using the One-Common-Source Adversarial Domain Adaptation strategy, minimizing the gradient matching loss between sites to drive the optimization direction towards specific local minima.
+Wu \textit{et al.} \cite{wu2021collaborative} introduced a prediction agreement mechanism to overcome local disparities towards central model aggregation for achieving better decentralized DG. \hlyellow{Zhang \textit{et al.}\mbox{\cite{zhang2023grace}} introduced a novel gradient correction technique, termed GRACE, leveraging feature alignment regularization within a meta-learning framework on the client side to mitigate the overfitting of personalized gradients.}